 Drug manufacturing is only legally allowed when performed by a licensed practitioner in the administering or dispensing of the controlled substance in the course of duty or the research, teaching, or chemical analysis of the substance with no intent to distribute in the same course of duty.
 Texas code is very specific with regards to the legal issues surrounding drug manufacturing; an experienced Dallas drug trafficking attorney can help you sort through the code as it applies to your case.

 Texas Drug Penalty Groups

 In addition to adopting the federal standard of drug schedules, Texas has penalty groups to more effectively define state expectations when it comes to handling drug cases.
-Each penalty group is based on effect on the individual and practicality for medical use.
+Each penalty group is based on the effect on the individual and practicality for medical use.